 Welcome to MAP.
 Under the artistic leadership of South African born choreographer Dane Hurst, we facilitate yearly trips for a team of international performance professionals based in the UK to travel to SA and other developing countries, delivering vital creative arts workshops and lectures whilst collaborating with local artists to create new choreography for performance in South Africa, UK and the rest of the world.

 Our slogan, ‘movement beyond borders’, captures the essence of what lies at the heart of MAP.
 We use movement in art, dance and music to inspire young people and practicing artists from challenging backgrounds to develop and prosper, moving beyond their circumstances and expanding their skills set to share their passion and cultural narratives with the rest of the world through performance.
 We are driven by the need to celebrate dance as a cross-cultural art form belonging to a shared human identity.

-We are currently in the first year of our programme delivering training for young people at key partner organisations in South Africa as featured in our project pages.
+We are currently in the second year of our programme delivering training for young people at key partner organisations in South Africa as featured in our project pages.
 Our work is a journey in three stages:

 1. DANCE TRAINING, CHOREOGRAPHY AND CREATIVE WORKSHOPS

 Using contemporary dance we explore movement and creative expression with groups of young people who are entirely new to dance through to those who are more experienced.
 Crucially, all of our work results in a 'sharing' or performance of work created, with friends and family at the end of the process.
 We are expanding our programme to offer film, photography and other visual art workshops.

 2. CREATING NEW WORK FOR PERFORMANCE, STUDY AND EXHIBITION